Frequently Asked Questions

 - Do you have collateral benefits through your employer or a private plan?
 If so, and the coverage is sufficient, you may not need to buy optional accident benefits.
 Collateral benefits are primary coverage and the coverages on your automobile policy are considered secondary to those.

 - Does 70% of your gross weekly income exceed $400/week?
 If not, or if you have short-term or long-term disability insurance coverage, then you may not need to purchase the optional income replacement coverage.

 - Do you have someone who could assist you with housekeeping and home maintenance duties if you were injured in an automobile accident, or would you have to pay someone?
 If you have a friend or family member who could assist with housekeeping and home maintenance duties, then you may not need to purchase this optional benefit.

-- Do you provide full-time care to a dependents?
+- Do you provide full-time care to a dependent or dependents?
 If so, and you were unable to do so as a result of an automobile accident, do you have someone who could assist you or would you have to pay someone?
-If you have a friend or family member who could assist with providing care to a dependents, then you may not need to purchase this optional benefit.
+If you have a friend or family member who could assist with providing care to a dependent or dependents, then you may not need to purchase this optional benefit.

 - Do you, your spouse, and dependents have life insurance?
 If so, then it may not be necessary to increase the standard death and funeral benefit.

 Regardless, it is still wise to discuss your coverage needs with your insurance broker so that they can provide you with the optional coverage best suited to your situation.